Contact

 The introduction of Low German as a teaching subject is progressing.
 Three teachers were the first to successfully complete a certificate examination with lecturers from the Bachelor's degree programme in Low German at the university, which was launched in 2023.

-The introduction of Low German as a subject at schools in Lower Saxony is making progress.
-Three teachers from the districts of Aurich and Osterholz and from the Lüneburg Heath were the first to successfully complete a certificate examination with teachers from the Bachelor's degree programme in Low German at the university, which was launched in 2023.
+The introduction of Low German as a subject in schools in Lower Saxony is progressing.
+Three teachers from the districts of Aurich and Osterholz, as well as from the Lüneburg Heath, were the first to successfully pass a certificate examination set by lecturers on the Bachelor’s degree programme in Low German, which began at the university in 2023.

-Anja Enninga from Ihlow Integrated Comprehensive School, Nele Ohlsen from Wallhöfen Primary School and Hambergen Cooperative Comprehensive School and Dr Wilfried Zilz from Walsrode Grammar School are part of the network of advisors preparing the state-wide introduction of Low German as a school subject.
+Anja Enninga from the Ihlow Integrated Comprehensive School, Nele Ohlsen from Wallhöfen Primary School and the Hambergen Cooperative Comprehensive School, and Dr Wilfried Zilz from Walsrode Grammar School are part of the advisory network preparing for the state-wide introduction of Low German as a school subject.

-Lower Saxony's Minister of Education Julia Willie Hamburg congratulated the three teachers: "I congratulate the first three successful Low German graduates - they also stand for the many very committed teachers who are committed to the Low German language in our schools and beyond."
+Lower Saxony’s Minister for Education and Cultural Affairs, Julia Willie Hamburg, congratulated the three teachers: “I congratulate the first three successful Low German graduates – they also represent the many highly committed teachers who are championing the Low German language in our schools and beyond.”

-The language examination is based on the Common European Framework of Reference for Languages and takes into account the special conditions of the regional language Low German.
-The now C1-certified teachers will in future test other teachers in Lower Saxony with regard to their Low German language skills.
-Staff from the Low German and Sater Frisian specialisation area at the University's Institute for German Studies are also working on the necessary examination materials.
+The language examination is based on the Common European Framework of Reference for Languages and is designed to take into account the specific characteristics of the regional language Low German.
+The teachers, who are now C1-certified, will in future assess other teachers in Lower Saxony on their Low German language skills.
+Staff from the Low German and Sater Frisian section at the University’s Institute for German Studies are also contributing to the development of the necessary examination materials.

-Anyone interested in studying the subject of Low German can still enrol on the Bachelor's degree course in Low German at the University of Oldenburg until 15 October.
-The Bachelor's degree with the career goal of school qualifies students for the Master of Education degree programmes in the subject of Low German, which students can take in Oldenburg from the winter semester 2026/27.
+Anyone interested in studying the subject of Low German can enrol on the Bachelor’s degree programme in Low German at the University of Oldenburg until 15 October.
+This Bachelor’s degree, designed for a career in teaching, qualifies graduates for the Master of Education degree programmes in Low German, which students will be able to undertake in Oldenburg from the 2026/27 winter semester onwards.

 This might also be of interest to you: